Home » Finding A School » VA Approved Flight Training: An Overview

 • You must have a private pilot’s license, and

-Please note, the Survivors’ and Dependents’ Educational Assistance (DEA) program can not be used to pay for flight training.
-However, the Fry Scholarship can pay for flight training.
+Unfortunately, at press time, the Survivors’ and Dependents’ Educational Assistance (DEA) program can not be used to pay for flight training.
+However, the Fry Scholarship may be used to pay for approved flight training courses.

 If you’re using the Post-9/11 GI Bill to pay for flight training, the payment you receive depends on a few factors:

-1. You level of eligibility, which is a percentage based on how long you served, and
+1. Level of eligibility (a percentage based on how long you served.)

-2. How much entitlement you have left for training, and
+2. How much entitlement is left for training.

 3. The type of school and program in which you’re enrolled.